aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/protect-or-encrypt-a-document/_index.md

 title: Protect or Encrypt a Document in C#
 articleTitle: Protect or Encrypt a Document
 linktitle: Protect or Encrypt a Document
-description: "Aspose.Words for .NET provides Read-Only, Encrypt a Documen, Restrict Editing, and Digital Signatures for document protection.
+description: "Aspose.Words for .NET provides Read-Only, Encrypt a Document, Restrict Editing, and Digital Signatures for document protection using C#.
 Aspose.Words supports most Word protection options."
 type: docs
 weight: 35
 url: /net/protect-or-encrypt-a-document/